phillip-kruger/phillip-kruger.github.io/_posts/2018-08-08-microprofile_config.md

 # Your own config source.

 You can also provide your own config source(s) and define the load order for that source.
-The Config Api uses [SPI](Service Provider Interfaces) to load all config sources, so it's pretty easy to create your own.
+The Config Api uses SPI (Service Provider Interfaces) to load all config sources, so it's pretty easy to create your own.

 For example, say we want a source that loads first (i.e. event before System properties) and we store that config value in memory, we can write a class that extends ```org.eclipse.microprofile.config.spi.ConfigSource```: